nus-sys/cs5223-labs/labs/lab4-shardedstore/README.md

 ## Part 2: Sharded Key/Value Server, Reconfiguration
-Now you'll build a sharded fault-tolerant key/value storage system.
+Now you'll build a sharded key/value storage system.

 Each `ShardStoreServer` will operate as part of a replica group.
 Each replica group will serve operations for some of the key-space shards.
 Use `keyToShard()`